Short answer? No.

 Except in cases of overdose (poisoning), harmful chemicals are usually blocked from harming the body by natural barriers such as the gastrointestinal (GI) system, lungs, and skin (1).
 Those which sometimes break through these barriers are excreted with the help of the liver, kidneys, and lymphatic system (more than half the tissue of which surrounds the digestive tract)(1).
 These systems work together to eliminate threats to the body and do a great job of it in the absence of disease – if cirrhosis is present, for example, the liver will have a hard time doing its job.
 Thus, unless you have been diagnosed with something which directly involves these systems, most substances that pose a threat to your health will be eliminated with or without any added help (1).

 Although some of the chemicals commonly used to control pests in our food supply stick around the body for a while, they generally do so in insignificant doses, or for less time than it is necessary for them to cause significant harm.
 There are some exceptions, of course, such as persistent organic pollutants (POPs).
 You may have heard of POPs as the “dirty dozen”.
 These include DDT and other chemicals that were predominantly used in manufacturing of various items, as well as in food production (particularly as pesticides), a few decades ago when we didn’t know any better.
 Their use has been outlawed in most countries, with some limited use (such as the use of DDT to fight malaria) still allowed in certain circumstances.
 Although they are no longer in use today, they are still around in our environment, left over from their heyday.
-If present in your body, no diet, shake, pill, foot pad, foot bath, colon irrigation, or any other means of so-called “detoxification” method is going to help you rid yourself of them.
+If present in your body, no diet (plant based or other type), shake, pill, foot pad, foot bath, colon irrigation, or any other means of so-called “detoxification” method is going to help you rid yourself of them.
 You simply have to wait them out and hope they aren’t doing too much damage while they’re camping out in your body.
 Most will, eventually, surpass their respective points of half-life and begin to slowly disappear on their own before you do.

 Which foods contain the most unwanted substances?